Skip to main content

 Home manufacturers can enjoy all the benefits of ENERGY STAR by participating in the ENERGY STAR Manufactured New Homes program.

-This information applies to homes built in a factory that are subject to the federal Manufactured Home Construction and Safety Standards (commonly referred to as the HUD Code) contained in 24 CFR 3280.
-Builders and developers of site-built and modular single family homes and multifamily buildings can learn about participation.
+The information on this webpage applies to homes built in a factory that are subject to the federal Manufactured Home Construction and Safety Standards (commonly referred to as the HUD Code) contained in 24 CFR 3280.
+Learn about participation as a builder of site-built and modular single family homes or developer of multifamily buildings.

-Manufactured homes plants must meet the following requirements prior to certifying homes as ENERGY STAR:
+Manufactured homes plants must meet the following simple requirements before certifying homes as ENERGY STAR:

-1. Become an ENERGY STAR partner by filling out an ENERGY STAR Partnership Agreement.
+Becoming an ENERGY STAR partner is easy; simply fill out an ENERGY STAR Partnership Agreement.
 There is no cost to partner with ENERGY STAR or use ENERGY STAR promotional materials.

 ENERGY STAR